-Agency with substantial evidence that such equipment is not available.
-Any emissions control device used by the contractor shall achieve emissions reductions that are no less than what could be achieved by Tier 4 emissions standards for a similarly sized engine, as defined by the California Air Resources Board's regulations.
+- Construction contractors shall, at a minimum, use equipment that meets the United States Environmental Protection Agency's (U.S. EPA) Tier 4 emissions standards for off-road dieselpowered construction equipment of 50 horsepower or greater, unless it can be demonstrated to and approved by the Lead Agency with substantial evidence that such equipment is not available.
+Any emissions control device used by the contractor shall achieve emissions reductions that are no less than what could be achieved by Tier 4 emissions standards for a similarly sized engine, as defined by the California Air Resources Board's (CARB) regulations.
 SCAQMD staff recommends that the Lead Agency include this requirement in applicable bid documents, and that successful contractor(s) must demonstrate the ability to supply the compliant construction equipment for use prior to any ground disturbing and construction activities.
 A copy of each unit's certified tier specification and CARB or SCAQMD operating permit (if applicable) shall be available upon request at the time of mobilization of each applicable unit of equipment.
-Additionally, the Lead Agency should require periodic reporting and provision of written documentation by contractors to ensure compliance, and conduct regular inspections to the maximum extent feasible to ensure compliance.

-- Require zero-emissions or near-zero emission on-road haul trucks, such as heavy-duty trucks with natural gas engines that meet the California Air Resources Board (CARB)'s adopted optional NOx emissions standard at 0.02 grams per brake horsepower-hour (g/bhp-hr).
-At a minimum, require that construction vendors, contractors, and/or haul truck operators commit to using 2010 model year or newer trucks (e.g., material delivery trucks and soil and aggregate import/export) that meet CARB's 2010 engine emission standards of 0.01 g/bhp-hr of particulate matter (PM) and 0.20 g/bhp-hr of NOx emissions or newer, cleaner trucks. - Have truck access routes clearly marked with trailblazer signs, so that trucks will not enter residential areas during construction activities. - Limit the daily number of haul trucks allowed at the Proposed Project during construction activities. - 6.
+Additionally, the Lead Agency should require periodic reporting and provision of written documentation by contractors to ensure compliance, and conduct regular inspections to the maximum extent feasible to ensure compliance. - Require zero-emission or near-zero emission on-road haul trucks, such as heavy-duty trucks with natural gas engines that meet the California Air Resources Board (CARB)'s adopted optional NOx emissions standard at 0.02 grams per brake horsepower-hour (g/bhp-hr).
+At a minimum, require that construction vendors, contractors, and/or haul truck operators commit to using 2010 model year or newer trucks (e.g., material delivery trucks and soil and aggregate import/export) that meet CARB's 2010 engine emission standards of 0.01 g/bhp-hr of particulate matter (PM) and 0.20 g/bhp-hr of NOx emissions or newer, cleaner trucks. - Have truck access routes clearly marked with trailblazer signs, so that trucks will not enter residential areas during construction activities. - 6.
 Additional mitigation measures that are capable of reducing operational air quality impacts as resources available to the Lead Agency include the following: - Maximize the use of solar energy including solar panels. - Install the maximum possible number of solar energy arrays on the building roofs and/or on the Proposed Project site to generate solar energy. - Maximize the planting of trees in landscaping areas and parking lots. - Use light colored paving and roofing materials. - Utilize only Energy Star heating, cooling, and lighting devices, and appliances. - Require the use of electric or alternatively-fueled sweepers with HEPA filters. - Require the use of water-based or low VOC cleaning products that go beyond the requirements of SCAQMD Rule 1113.